NCI partner organisations

 The Royal Society of Biology (RSB) is a single unified voice for biology.
 The Society aims to represent all who are committed to biology in academia, industry, education and research; to facilitate the promotion and translation of advances in biological science for national and international benefit, and to engage and encourage public interest in the life sciences.
-With an effective membership of over 80,000, RSB is uniquely placed to represent the wider bioscience community and serve the public interest.
+With a membership of over 18,000, RSB is uniquely placed to represent the wider bioscience community and serve the public interest.
 RSB is committed to ensuring that we provide Government and other policy makers – including funders of biological education and research – with a distinct point of access to authoritative, independent, and evidence-based opinion, representative of the widest range of bioscience disciplines.
 RSB provides support to teachers and second level students and publish The Biologist and Journal of Biological Education.
 Under our Royal Charter the Society is charged to represent UK biologists and biology as a whole.
 RSB is a registered charity.

-The Centre for Ecology & Hydrology (CEH) is the UK’s Centre for Excellence for integrated research in land and freshwater ecosystems.
-As such, the Centre addresses some of the world’s most fundamental and complex environmental challenges through working in close partnership with the wider scientific community, government departments and agencies, as well as the private sector.
+The Centre for Ecology & Hydrology (CEH) is the UK’s centre for excellence for integrated research in land and freshwater ecosystems.
+It addresses some of the world’s most fundamental and complex environmental challenges through working in close partnership with the wider scientific community, government departments and agencies, as well as the private sector.
 The Centre’s unique combination of wide-ranging scientific expertise, long-term environmental monitoring and state-of-the-art research infrastructure enables us to deliver practical solutions for achieving environmental sustainability.
-There are 340 scientists and 110 support staff working across five sites around the UK and 160 active field sites.
-The CEH Director chairs the Partnership for European Environmental Research, which is made up of the seven biggest environmental research centres in Europe and plays a key role in advising the European Union.
-CEH is independent from governments and businesses, with the majority of funding coming from the Natural Environmental Research Council.
+There are 500 scientists and over 100 support staff working across five sites around the UK and 160 active field sites.
+In December 2019, the Centre launched as a not-for-profit company with charitable status, independent of the UKRI and Natural Environment Research Council (NERC).